The 4CTL Learning Disposition Wheel

 The cognitive - the capacity to think and reason

-The intrapersonal - the capacity to self-regulate emotions and behaviours
+The intrapersonal - the capacity of self-regulating emotions and behaviours to achieve goals

-The interpersonal - the capacity to relate to others.
+The interpersonal - the capacity to express, interpret and respond to messages from others.

 The NRC report used a classification scheme to describe and align human competencies with these domains and argue that these competencies can be taught and learnt.